Section 8 Program

 As an Owner or Operator, How Does this Affect My Business?

 Many private owner-operators may want to participate in the Section 8 Program but a number of its requirements act as disincentives.
-For example, a required three-way lease between the provider, resident and the public housing authority; repetitive unit inspections; resident eligibility certification; and other regulatory paperwork.
+For example, a mandatory HUD tenancy addendum that supersedes the owner's lease; repetitive unit inspections; resident eligibility certification; and other regulatory paperwork.
 Collectively, these make it more expensive for a private owner to rent to a Section 8 voucher holder.
 Moreover, in a well-intentioned, but self-defeating effort to combat local affordability challenges, some state and federal governments are enacting laws that make it illegal for a private owner to refuse to rent to a Section 8 voucher holder.